Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra

 South Korea is a very interesting country to visit.
 Indeed, the culture and the traditions are very different from our Western standards, and you leave the country enriched from your visit.
 What may seem obvious for us might not be that evident for them, and what may seem impolite for us might be completely normal for Koreans.
 To avoid any involuntary diplomatic incident and look like a disrespectful asshole, it’s better to be informed before going to South Korea.
 The things to know before you go to South Korea?
-A lot of things related to the respect of the elederly, the table etiquette at the restaurant, the omnipresence of plastic surgery… Traveling to South Korea for the first time?
+A lot of things related to the respect of the elderly, the table etiquette at the restaurant, the omnipresence of plastic surgery… Traveling to South Korea for the first time?
 Here are South Korea travel tips!

 Plastic surgery in South Korea

 I already talked about it in my article about my visit to Seoul.
 70 to 90% of Korean girls had plastic surgery.
 That means almost all of them!
 You need to find the girls who are naturally beautiful.
 Several times, I saw girls with dressings on their faces : quite evidently, the surgery had been recent.
 What do they have?
 The most popular surgery is the westernization of their eyes.
 They want their eyes to look bigger, apparently they don’t like their slanting eyes.
 After that, they get a nose job, it has to do a nice curve.
 Then the jaw, cause they want their face to be “V-shaped”.
 That means sometimes, the surgeons have to remove a few bones in their jaws.